113A Calendar Spring 2021

 January 25, Monday: Introduction of class members and syllabus/course.

-Read Top Six Digital Transformation Trends In Media And Entertainment (Online) from Forbes Magazine.
+Read Top Ten Digital Transformation Trends for 2021, and Top Six Digital Transformation Trends In Media And Entertainment (Online) from Forbes Magazine.

 Watch these Ted Talks:

 - Watch these videos again and write a 300-words response to it.
 Post your response to Canvas by Tuesday, January 26.

 - Read and write a precise summary (500 Words) of Nicholas Carr’s “Is Google making Us Stupid?
 Post Summary to Canvas Discussion Board by Midnight, Tuesday, January 26.